Manivikram1992/snowflake-data-pipeline/README.md

 2. Configure AWS Glue with an ETL job to clean and process data.
 3. Set up Apache Airflow and add the DAG (`snowflake_pipeline.py`).
 4. Run the Airflow DAG to complete the ETL process.
+5. Start the local setup using Docker (`docker-compose up`).
+6. Push changes to GitHub to trigger the CI/CD pipeline.

 ## Technologies Used
 - **Snowflake** (Data Warehousing)